Bug Fixes, Identity Systems, and Responsive Design

 external_openedas a graceful fallback

-Afternoon: Identity and Fact-Checking
+Afternoon: Public Content Fact-Checking

-Built a ground truth identity system:
+Built a source-grounded verification system:

 The System